WiMoVE-OSS/docs/docs/setup/manual/parameters.md

 This is the IP address at which the route reflector can be reached for both the APs and the gateway.

 The functionality of the route reflector can also be included in the gateway.
-This is however currently only described in the Snsible deployment guide.
+This is however currently only described in the Ansible deployment guide.
 You will need to combine the FRR configuration files for the route reflector and gateway to get this to work.

 ## Number of VNIs